sestaton/Pairfq/README.md

 **DEPENDENCIES**

 There is an external package used by Pairfq (called Berkeley DB) and it can be installed through your package manager, though it may be installed already.
-See the [Installing dependencies](https://github.com/sestaton/Pairfq/wiki/Installing-dependencies) page for suggestions on how to install for common operating systems.
+See the [installing dependencies](https://github.com/sestaton/Pairfq/wiki/Installing-dependencies) page for suggestions on how to install for common operating systems.

 **INSTALLATION**

 Perl version 5.10 (or greater) must be installed to use Pairfq, and there are a couple of external modules required.
-If you have [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.6935/lib/App/cpanminus.pm), installation can be done with a single command:
+If you have [cpanminus](https://metacpan.org/pod/App::cpanminus), installation can be done with a single command:

     cpanm git://github.com/sestaton/Pairfq.git